spapanik/yamk/README.md

 ### Variable options

-The only option at the moment is `strong`.
+The only option at the moment is `weak`.

-##### Strong
+##### Weak
-Strong can be used to make the variable stronger than environment variables.
+Weak can be used to make the variable keep its value if it's not unset

 ## Commands